AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: Experiments and Results

-Although we evaluated multiple models under varying signal-to-noise ratio (SNR) conditions, none of them exhibited noticeable performance changes as the SNR increased, accuracy varies by only a few percentage points when moving from clean ($30$\,dB) to severely degraded ($0$\,dB) audio.
-This suggests that current LALMs are largely insensitive to the overall acoustic quality of the waveform.
-In other words, the accuracy remained nearly constant across clean and noisy environments, suggesting that current large audio-language models are largely insensitive to acoustic quality and fail to utilize spatial information embedded in the waveform.
-From a perceptual perspective, this stands in stark contrast to human listeners, whose performance degrades noticeably in low-SNR conditions.
+\paragraph{Effect of Signal-to-Noise Ratio.} Although we evaluated multiple models under varying signal-to-noise ratio (SNR) conditions, none of them exhibited noticeable performance changes as the SNR decreased.
+Across all models, accuracy varied by only a few percentage points when moving from clean audio to severely degraded ($15$dB) conditions.

+Importantly, this observation should be interpreted within the specific context of auditory motion perception studied in AMPBench.
+The near-constant accuracy across SNR levels does not necessarily indicate general robustness to acoustic degradation; rather, it suggests that current LALMs fail to effectively leverage spatial cues whose reliability is expected to deteriorate under low-SNR conditions.
+As a result, reducing SNR does not further impair performance because the models already underutilize fine-grained spatial information embedded in the waveform.

+This behavior contrasts sharply with human auditory perception, where motion discrimination performance degrades substantially as spatial cues such as ITD and ILD become unreliable in noisy environments.

-Across tasks, we observe that Task~2, which involves variable-speed motion, is slightly easier for most models than Task~1 and Task~3, indicating that some forms of variation may be easier to capture than front--back ambiguities.
-Model-wise, Qwen2-Audio-7B tends to dominate in Task~2 and Task~3 at higher SNRs, while Voxtral-Mini-3B-2507 occasionally achieves the best scores at $0$\,dB, reflecting different robustness trade-offs between architectures.
+\paragraph{Task-wise and Model-wise Differences.} Across tasks, we observe that Task~2, which involves variable-speed motion, is slightly easier for most models than Task~1 and Task~3, indicating that some forms of variation may be easier to capture than front--back ambiguities.
+Model-wise, Qwen2-Audio-7B tends to dominate in Task~1 and Task~2 at higher SNRs, while Voxtral-Mini-3B-2507 occasionally achieves the best scores at clean condition, reflecting different robustness trade-offs between architectures.
 Nevertheless, the overall performance remains far from satisfactory in all regimes.

-Given this observation, we focus our analysis on the influence of task format by separately examining the accuracy on multiple-choice (MCQ) and true/false (T/F) questions.
+\paragraph{Task-format-specific Evaluation.} Given this observation, we focus our analysis on the influence of task format by separately examining the accuracy on multiple-choice (MCQ) and true/false (T/F) questions.
 The corresponding accuracies are defined as follows:

 where $f_{\mathrm{MCQ}}(x_i)$ denotes the predicted option for the $i$-th MCQ question, and $\hat{z}_i^{T}$ and $\hat{z}_i^{F}$ denote the model outputs when the same audio is paired with the True and False statements, respectively.